 A capstone course designed to bridge the gap between university study and the workplace or further study.
 Classes and projects are designed to help you discover your uniqueness: your skills, values, and knowledge.
 The course aims also to provide information about further education, the profession, and about opportunities for new graduates.
-Prerequisites: BKIN students; fourth year standing and completion of a minimum 75h.
+Prerequisite(s): BKIN/BKIH students only, successful completion of all KINE Core courses in the 1000, 2000, and 3000-levels or permission of the School of Kinesiology.